UlyssesZh/UlyssesZh.github.io/_posts/2023-03-30-measure-ensemble.md

 ---
-title: 'A measure-theoretic formulation of statistical ensembles (part 1)'
+title: A measure-theoretic formulation of statistical ensembles (part 1)
 date: 2023-03-30 21:49:51 -0700
 categories:
   - physics
 tags:
   - mathematical physics
   - statistical mechanics
   - functional analysis
   - measure theory
   - probability
   - long paper
 layout: post
+excerpt: >
-excerpt: 'For sake of rigor and generalizability,
+  For sake of rigor and generalizability,
   I feel it necessary to try to have a mathematical formulation for statistical ensembles.
-I chose measure spaces as the underlying mathematical structure of thermal systems and tried to justify the method of statistical ensembles by deducing them from some axioms.'
+  I chose measure spaces as the underlying mathematical structure of thermal systems and tried to justify the method of statistical ensembles by deducing them from some axioms.
 ---

 I feel that the process of using statistical ensembles to find properties of thermal system